buz321/AWS/README.md

 **It's a 'Data Warehouse'**

+## 5.7 AWS Database Migration Service
+AWS Database Migration Service (AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

+* The source database remains fully operational during the migration.
+* Downtime is minimised for applications that rely on that database.
+* The source and target databases don't have to be of the same type.

+### 5.7.1 Homogenous databases
+On-premises, Amazon EC2, Amazon RDS >>>>> Amazon EC2, Amazon RDS

+### 5.7.2 Heterogeneous databases

+2 step process:
+1. Using #AWS Schema Converter# to convert the source schema and code to match the target database.
+2. Then, DMS to migrate from the source to target database.

+More function!
+* Development and test database migrations
+* Database consolidation
+* Continous replication

 ## 7.3 AWS Trusted Advisor

 It is a AWS service that evaluates your resources against five pillarts: